dsc-courses/dsc10-2022-sp/syllabus.md

 Project tests are like homework tests: the provided tests only check if your answer has the correct format, not if it is correct.
 You'll only be able to see your score on the project after the deadline, once all projects are submitted and the hidden correctness tests have been run.

 Unlike labs and homeworks, you may work with a partner on projects.
-Your partner can be anyone else in the course.
-If you choose to work with a partner, you should practice [pair programming](../pair-programming).
+Your partner can be anyone else in either section of the course.
+If you choose to work with a partner, you must practice [pair programming](../pair-programming).
 This means that you should work on the assignment synchronously, discussing each problem together and writing each answer together, taking turns of who is in control of the coding.
 Please read the [section of this website dedicated to pair programming](../pair-programming) to learn more about how this works, and some of the benefits of working in pairs.
-If working with a partner, only one of you should submit the assignment.
+If working with a partner, only one of you should submit the assignment, and you'll be able to tag your partner in your Gradescope submission.

 ### Deadlines and Slip Days
-Labs, homeworks, and projects must be submitted by 11:59pm San Diego time on the due date to be considered on time.
+Labs, homeworks, and projects must be submitted by 11:59pm on the due date to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it's a good habit to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.

 You have **six "slip days"** to use throughout the quarter.
 A slip day extends the deadline of any one homework, lab, or project by 24 hours.
 You cannot turn in any assignments more than 48 hours late, meaning that you cannot use more than 2 slip days on any assignment.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
-You can use a slip day if you are too busy to complete an assignment on its original due date (or if you forgot about it.
-But slip days are also meant for things like the internet (or the DataHub server) going down at 11:58 PM just as you go to submit your homework.
+You can use a slip day if you are too busy to complete an assignment on its original due date.
+But slip days are also meant for things like the internet (or the DataHub server) going down at 11:58pm just as you go to submit your homework.
 Slip days are meant to be used in exceptional circumstances, so you probably should not need to use all six, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out.

 **Slip days are applied automatically at the end of the quarter, and you don't need to ask in order to use one.** It's your responsibility to keep track of how many you have left.
 If you've run out of slip days and submit an assignment late, that assignment may still be graded, but you will receive a 0 on it when we calculate grades at the end of the quarter.
 However, in the event that you use all six days and submit another assignment late, we will allocate your slip days first to the final project and midterm project, then to your homeworks (in chronological order), and then to your labs (in chronological order).
 This is done to prevent you from receiving a 0 on, say, the final project, if you've used up all of your slip days at the end of the quarter; in such an example, you'd instead receive a 0 on an earlier assignment that isn't weighted as much in your grade.
 This policy only helps your grade.